tecladocode/web-dev-bootcamp/curriculum/section04/lectures/08_borders/README.md

 You can change these width values using any sizing units you like, but percentage values are not valid for borders.

-Generally we use pixels for border thicknesses, as they tend to be very narrow, so using relative sizing elements like `rem` and `em` don't have a meaningful effect.
+Generally we use pixels for border thicknesses, because we want them to be very narrow, so using relative sizing elements like `rem` and `em` don't have a meaningful effect.

 ## The `border` property